 Although ‘Gratuitous Sax & Senseless Violins’ was not a huge seller in the UK, it re-established SPARKS as a viable cult act with notably, an invitation to support BLUR at their 1995 Mile End Stadium gig.

-In Germany, the album was a big success when ‘When Do I Get To Sing My Way?’ got to No7.
+In Germany however, the album was a big success when ‘When Do I Get To Sing My Way?’ got to No7.
 In a country where age and artistic wisdom were not seen as a barrier to cultural acceptance, they found a brand new young audience.